TiffyB/dag_task_runner/README.md

 # DAG Task Runner

-A workflow runner script that accepts a DAG represented in JSON and outputs the letter of each vertex after the prescribed elapsed time defined by the edges
+A workflow runner script that accepts a DAG represented in JSON and outputs the letter of each vertex after the prescribed elapsed time defined by the edges.

 ## Setup